LTV7

 LTV7 is the second channel of Latvian Television (LTV), the state-owned public service television broadcaster in Latvia.
-The channel was launched during the Soviet occupation in 1961 and achieved its current form upon Latvia's restoration of independence in 1991.
+The channel was launched during the Soviet occupation in 1961 and assumed its current form following Latvia's restoration of independence in 1991.

-Until the 2003 LTV rebrand, the channel was known as LTV2; in addition, it was the designated channel for Russian-language programming, with such content disappearing in 2025.
-Compared with LTV's flagship generalist channel, LTV7's focus is on sports coverage, documentaries, films, and lifestyle programming.
+Until the 2003 rebrand of LTV, the channel was known as LTV2; it also served as the designated channel for Russian-language programming, with such content ending in 2025.
+Compared with LTV's flagship general-interest channel, LTV7 focused on sports coverage, documentaries, films, and lifestyle programming.

 History

-Until the restoration of the independence of Latvia, LTV7 was a mere relay of Soviet Central Television (the first channel was the republican service).
-When Latvian independence restored in August 1991, the channel became LTV2.
-In 1998, LTV2 along with all the other Latvian television channels, replaced SECAM with PAL.
+Until the restoration of Latvian independence, LTV7 was primarily a relay of Soviet Central Television (while the first channel served as the republican service).
+Following the restoration of independence in August 1991, the channel became LTV2.
+In 1998, LTV2, along with all the other Latvian television channels, replaced SECAM with PAL.

 In January 2003, coinciding with the corporate rebrand of Latvian Television, LTV2 was rebranded as LTV7.
-The 7 was due to the initial slogan of the renamed service, "Because every day is like a holiday", which was coupled with its new programming concept, content and higher advertising rates.
+The "7" derived from the initial slogan of the renamed service, "Because every day is like a holiday", which was paired with a new programming concept, refreshed content, and higher advertising rates.

 The Russophone morning show Utro-7 premiered on 30 August 2004.
-It was produced by Media Group Russian-Europe with LTV providing technical assistance.
-The show had Russian TV celebrities as presenters: Vladimir Molchanov, Aleksandr Gordon, Ekaterina Gordon, Levon Oganezov, Pavel Kashin, and later Ksenia Strizh.
-The program ended on 28 January 2005, a few months after its start.
-LTV's directives considered that Utro-7 didn't match the channel's profile, and that its ratings didn't match its expectations, coupled by LTV's viewership crisis at the time.
-The following weekday (31 January), LTV7 started broadcasting at 7:30am.
+It was produced by Media Group Russian-Europe, with LTV providing technical assistance.
+The show featured Russian television celebrities as presenters: Vladimir Molchanov, Aleksandr Gordon, Ekaterina Gordon, Levon Oganezov, Pavel Kashin, and later Ksenia Strizh.
+The program ended on 28 January 2005, only a few months after its launch.
+According to LTV's directives, Utro-7 did not align with the channel's profile, and its ratings fell short of expectations, amid a broader viewership crisis at LTV at the time.
+On the following weekday (31 January), LTV7 started broadcasting from 7:30 am.

 Removal of Russian-language programming

-In June 2020, the head of National Electronic Mass Media Council (NEPLP) announced the cessation of Russian-language programming on LTV7, but the plan was backfired due to a lack of news in Russian until a dedicated news channel would be created.
-In September 2024, Public Electronic and Mass Media Council (SEPLP) it was announced that due to a plan imposed by the Latvian government to withdraw the use of Russian in public life, LTV7 will cease the broadcast of programming in Russian from 1 January 2025 and would become a 100% Latvian channel in terms of language share, like sister channel LTV1.
-The last remaining program in Russian is Tonight.
-LSM+News, after that, Russian content will be limited to its online platforms (website and social media).
+In June 2020, the head of National Electronic Mass Media Council (NEPLP) announced the cessation of Russian-language programming on LTV7, but the plan was reversed due to the absence of Russian-language news coverage until a dedicated news channel would be established.
+In September 2024, the Public Electronic and Mass Media Council (SEPLP) announced that, as part of a Latvian government policy to reduce the use of Russian in public life, LTV7 would cease broadcasting Russian-language programming from 1 January 2025 and become a fully Latvian-language channel, similar to sister channel LTV1.
+The last remaining Russian-language program is Tonight.
+LSM+News, thereafter, Russian-language content will be limited to online platforms, including the website and social media.

 Broadcasting

-The terrestrial broadcast is at the helm of Latvian State Radio and Television Centre (LVRTC).
-LTV7 is a must-carry channel on cable and satellite.
-In August 2007, it started satellite broadcasts for the whole territory.
-On 1 March 2010, analog terrestrial broadcasts ended, being limited to digital terrestrial television in the DVB-T (MPEG-4) format.
-HD broadcasts started on 19 May 2021.
+Terrestrial broadcasting is operated by the Latvian State Radio and Television Centre (LVRTC).
+LTV7 is a must-carry channel on cable and satellite platforms.
+In August 2007, the channel began satellite broadcasts covering the entire territory.
+On 1 March 2010, analog terrestrial broadcasting ended, and transmission became exclusively digital, using the DVB-T (MPEG-4) format.
+High-definition broadcasting began on 19 May 2021.